cmerck1/workout-generator-cli/README.md

 * Project Lead: Billy Brawner billybrawner@gmail.com

+### Current Features ###

+* Generate a random workout for a user.
+* Take into account the number of days per week they want to/are able to work out.
+* Muscles accounted for in the workout: chest, back, legs, triceps, biceps, shoulders, forearms, calves, abs.

 ### Possible future features ###

 * Take into account a user's fitness level (beginner, intermediate, advanced) and modify the workout give accordingly.